PineAPPL: combining EW and QCD corrections for fast evaluation of LHC processes: Subtraction of EW effects from data

 The ability to perform theoretical calculations simultaneously accurate in both the QCD and EW couplings is not sufficient to make a \emph{consistent} comparison with experimental measurements.
 In this section we formulate some guidelines to facilitate this task.
 We focus on the problem of data with (partially) subtracted EW effects, which, if compared to theory predictions including them, leads to a double counting issue.
 Our guidelines are intended to make the reader aware of an emerging new issue, whose definitive solution remains however beyond the scope of this work.

 A first example is the subtraction of (irreducible) background processes which must not be considered as such.
 A very blatant case is neutral-current Drell--Yan, where the signal process is the production of an opposite-sign lepton pair, which starts at $\mathcal O(\alpha^2)$.
 Because this process is usually thought as a quark-initiated $s$-channel mechanism ($\mathrm{q} \bar{\mathrm{q}} \to \gamma^*/\mathrm{Z} \to \ell \bar{\ell}$), in many analyses the PI component, $\gamma \gamma \to \ell \bar{\ell}$ in the $t$ channel, is considered a different process, and therefore as a background and subtracted.
 The subtraction from the measured data is done by calculating the theoretical predictions of the double-photon initiated contribution, possibly including (ill-defined) higher-order corrections.
 For example, in refs.~\cite{Aaboud:2017ffb,Aad:2016zzw} (a similar statement appears also in an older analysis~\cite{Aad:2013iua}), one reads: \begin{quote} The photon-induced process, $\gamma\gamma \to \ell \bar{\ell}$, is simulated at LO using Pythia 8 and the MRST2004qed PDF set~\cite{Martin:2004dh}.
-The expected yield for this process also accounts for NLO QED/EW corrections from references~\cite{Bardin:2012jk,Bondarenko:2013nu}, which decrease the yield by approximately \SI{30}{\percent}. \end{quote} Such a distinction, which is unphysical and incorrect in quantum mechanics, may be somehow justified at LO.
+The expected yield for this process also accounts for NLO QED/EW corrections from references~\cite{Bardin:2012jk,Bondarenko:2013nu}, which decrease the yield by approximately \SI{30}{\percent}. \end{quote} Such a distinction, which is unphysical and incorrect in quantum mechanics, may be somehow justified at LO\@.
 Beyond this order, it is simply wrong.
 Indeed, at $\mathcal O(\alpha^3)$, the reaction $\mathrm{q} \gamma \to \ell \bar{\ell} \mathrm{q}$ becomes possible, which includes both kind of topologies discussed above, and needs both in order to yield an IR-finite result, see Fig.~\ref{fig:dy-pi} (as a consequence, one cannot speak of EW corrections to $\gamma \gamma \to \ell \bar{\ell}$).
-While it is common sense that the QCD counterpart of this subtraction should never be performed --- no one would consider to \enquote{subtract} the gluon-initiated contribution to top-pair production in top analyses --- seemingly it is not so when EW corrections are considered.
+It may be useful for the reader to consider a QCD counterpart of this issue, e.g.\ the subtraction of the gluon-initiated contribution to top-pair production, in order to understand the incorrectness of this procedure.